eduardocruzpalacios/handicrafts-portal-php-mysql/README.md

 18. Request email verification for user to finish the signup.
 19. Create an user admin page for updating user info.
 20. Change the format of the date_created property/field in PHP and DB to get hour, minute and secondDate data.
-21. Fix the bug that occurs when a new user is created in signup page.